Keen of Hamar

-Keen of Hamar is a nature reserve on Unst, in Shetland, Scotland, managed by Scottish Natural Heritage.
+Keen of Hamar (/scz/ KEEN-ə-HAM-ər) is a nature reserve on Unst, in Shetland, Scotland, managed by Scottish Natural Heritage.
 The reserve is primarily of botanical interest, for example for populations of Cerastium nigrescens, a plant unique to Unst.

 Keen of Hamar was designated a special area of conservation on 17 March 2005.
 It is also a site of special scientific interest.
 The site is of outstanding interest for the interaction of plants with the thin, chromium metal-rich soil.

 Scottish Natural Heritage provides further information on its SSSI site management statement.

 The geological features at the site are a highlight of Geopark Shetland.